-Technical Provisions are measured for Solvency II purposes as the sum of the Best Estimate of Liabilities (BEL) and a Risk Margin (RM).
+Technical Provisions are measured for Solvency II purposes as the sum of the BEL and a RM.
 The BEL is equal to the probability-weighted average of the present value of the future liability cash flows, based on the relevant risk-free interest rate term structure.
 The RM is defined as the amount that an empty (re)insurance entity is expected to require in excess of the BEL in order to take over and meet the (re)insurance obligations.